ynput/ayon-documentation/website/docs/artist_hosts_nuke_tut.md

 - **Open Workfile**

-  - You can [configure](project_settings/settings_project_nuke.md#create-first-workfile) Nuke to automatically open the last version, or create a file on startup.
+  - You can [admin section](project_settings/settings_project_nuke.md#create-first-workfile) Nuke to automatically open the last version, or create a file on startup.
 See **Studio Settings → Project → Global → Tools → Workfiles**

 - **Nuke Color Settings**